 Photokeratitis, a painful eye condition, occurs when ultraviolet (UV) rays from the sun or a man-made source are exposed to the eyes.
 Essentially, it’s a sunburn of the eye.
-This condition may cause temporarily or long-term damage to two important parts of the eye.
+This condition may cause temporary or long-term damage to two important parts of the eye.
 This includes the conjunctiva (the clear tissue covering the white part of the eye and the inside of the eyelids) and the cornea (the clear portion of the eye in front of the pupil).
-Continue on to learn more about photokeratitis, including signs and symptoms, treatment and prevention.
+Continue on to learn more about photokeratitis, including signs and symptoms, treatment, and prevention.

 Causes and Symptoms